gagolews/genieclust/README.md

 ### Other

 The core functionality is implemented in the form of a header-only C++ library.
 It can thus be easily adapted for use in other environments.

-Any contributions are welcome (e.g., Julia, Matlab, ...).
+New contributions are welcome (e.g., Julia, Matlab, ...).